Colors

 Core Colors

-Core colors are intent-free primitives.
-They define which colors exist in a theme, but not where they are used.
+Core colors are intent-free primitives — they define which colors exist in a theme (brand, neutral, hue scales) at sufficient depth for semantic remapping across modes, but not where they are used.

 Core token structure